cyberbotics/webots-doc/automobile/driver-library.md

 **Description**

-The first function is used to steer the car, it steers the front wheels according to the Ackermann geometry (left and right wheels are not steered with the exact same angle).
+The `wbu_driver_set_steering_angle` function is used to steer the car, it steers the front wheels  according to the Ackermann geometry (left and right wheels are not steered  with the exact same angle).
 The angle is set in radians, a positive angle steers right and a negative angle steers left.
 The formulas used in order to compute the right and left angles are the following (`trackFront` and `wheelbase` are the parameters of the [Car](car.md) PROTO):

 ```
 angle_right = atan(1 / cot(steering_angle) - trackFront / (2 * wheelbase))
 angle_left = atan(1 / cot(steering_angle) + trackFront / (2 * wheelbase))
 ```

-The second function simply returns the steering angle (argument of the last call to the previous function).
+The `wbu_driver_get_steering_angle` function returns the current steering angle.

 ---